wormtable/wormtable/docs/source/api.rst

     # Index i is now closed and cannot be accessed

 Indexes sort the *keys* in the columns of interest, and map these keys to the rows of the table that they are found.
-To get the minumum and maximum keys from the index, we use the :meth:`Index.get_min` and :meth:`Index.get_max` methods::
+To get the minimum and maximum keys from the index, we use the :meth:`Index.get_min` and :meth:`Index.get_max` methods::

     >>> i = t.open_index("writer")